 Book lovers may be surprised to find a bustling used book market in the heart of Cairo, Egypt.

-Book lovers may be surprised to find a bustling used book market in the heart of Cairo, Egypt.
+Background: Book lovers may be surprised to find a bustling used book market in the heart of Cairo, Egypt.
 For 50 years the open-air market has done a brisk trade in everything from old magazines and English classics to brand new copies of the Koran.
 The market, in Opera Square, is nicknamed Montmartre, after a similar area on the Left Bank of Paris.

 Started for students as education standards increased in Egypt, the market was originally in Old Cairo, but moved to Opera Square where the books were displayed on the pavements.
 Now, wooden kiosks display French, English, German and Arabic books, including hundreds of medical texts.